informatics-isi-edu/ermrest/user-doc/annotation.md

 - `null` or `true`: Ignore in any presentation context. `null` is equivalent to `tag:misd.isi.edu,2015:hidden` for backward-compatibility.
 - `[]` or `false`: Do **not** ignore in any presentation context.
 - `[` _context_ `,` ... `]`: Ignore **only** in specific listed contexts drawn from the following list, otherwise including the model element as per default heuristics:
-  - `entry`: Avoid prompting of the user for input to whole schemas, whole tables, or individual columns; or, ignore foreign key constraints while obtaining user input.
+  - `entry`: Avoid prompting of the user for input to whole schemas or whole tables while obtaining user input.
     - `edit`: A sub-context of `entry` that only applies to editing existing resources.
 	- `create`: A sub-context of `entry` that only applies to creating new resources.
-  - `filter`: Avoid offering filtering options on whole schemas, whole tables, or individual columns; or, avoid offering filtering options based on traversing foreign keys.
+  - `filter`: Avoid offering filtering options on whole schemas or whole tables.
-  - `compact`: Avoid presenting data related to whole schemas, whole tables, or individual columns when presenting data in compact, tabular formats.
-Or, avoid traversing foreign keys in the same mode.
+  - `compact`: Avoid presenting data related to whole schemas or whole tables when presenting data in compact, tabular formats.
-  - `detailed`: Avoid presenting data related to whole schemas, whole tables, or individual columns when presenting data in detailed, entity-level formats.
+  - `detailed`: Avoid presenting data related to whole schemas or whole tables when presenting data in detailed, entity-level formats.

 This annotation provides an override guidance for Chaise applications using a hierarchical scoping mode: